josephoddy/SeedGerm-VIG/README.md

 • To install Anaconda Python distribution:

-Read the install instruction using the URL: https://docs.continuum.io/anaconda/install
+Read the install instruction using the URL: https://docs.continuum.io/anaconda/install <br>

-For Windows users, a detailed step-by-step installation guide can be found via: https://docs.continuum.io/anaconda/install/windows
+For Windows users, a detailed step-by-step installation guide can be found via: https://docs.continuum.io/anaconda/install/windows <br>

-An Anaconda Graphical installer can be found via: https://www.continuum.io/downloads
+An Anaconda Graphical installer can be found via: https://www.continuum.io/downloads <br>

 We recommend users install the latest Anaconda Python distribution